There are three ways to apply for a work permit in Canada:

 Arriving at the Border to Apply for a Work Permit

-You should know that not all Canada entry points are able to give you the work permit.
-So, I had to go to the closest one that has that service.
+You should know that not all Canadian entry points can give you a work permit.
+So, I had to go to the closest one that had that service.
 The immigration consultant' suggested we should go to St-Armand/Philipsburg, so we went there.
-Sadly, my boss at that time couldn't make it earlier, so we arrive there at 19.00 hours.
+Sadly, my boss at that time couldn't make it earlier, so we arrived there at 19.00 hours.
 The first step was trying to pass to the United States.
-If I didn't have a VISA, therefore we told the US agent you don't have any intention to cross, that you need only to bounce back to get to Canada Immigration Office; they call this doing a pole flag.
+If I didn't have a VISA, therefore we told the US agent you don't have any intention to cross, and that I needed only to bounce back to get to the Canada Immigration Office; they call this doing a pole flag.
 They gave me a white paper (administrative rejection I think), that paper is a must.
 I was about 1 hour in the US point waiting for this document.

 When bouncing back, it was a little slow and we explained to all agents the same story.
-That we wanted to reach the Immigration Office for a Work Permit.
+We wanted to reach the Immigration Office for a Work Permit.
 At the end of the day, we got there.

 The Big Waiting